Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Improve transparency

-• Create a smoother path to closing
+• Create a smoother path toward closing

 Why Buyer Confidence Matters

-Luxury and move-up buyers are careful.
+Luxury, move-up, and relocation buyers are careful.

 Buyer confidence can be influenced by: